sumaiyamushtarimim/fashionary/src/BACKEND_DOCUMENTATION.md

 app.use('/api', protectApi);
 ```

-## 5. WooCommerce Integration
+## 5. WooCommerce & Courier Integration

-The backend must handle the logic for integrating with WooCommerce stores.
+The backend must handle the logic for integrating with WooCommerce stores and courier services.

+### Courier Integration

+-   **Business-Specific Credentials:** The backend must store courier credentials (`apiKey`, `secretKey`, etc.) on a per-business basis, using the `CourierIntegration` model.
+The `credentials` field is a JSON blob to accommodate different API requirements (e.g., Pathao needs a `storeId`, `clientId`, etc., while others may only need an API key).
+-   **Dynamic Credential Selection:** When an order is dispatched to a courier (e.g., Pathao), the backend must:
+    1. Get the `businessId` from the `Order`.
+    2. Find the corresponding `CourierIntegration` entry for that business and the selected courier.
+    3. Use the credentials from that entry to make the API call to the courier.
+This ensures that orders from "Fashionary Main" use its Pathao keys, and orders from "Urban Threads" use its own keys.

+### WooCommerce Integration

 The synchronization logic is very specific and must be followed carefully.

-### Required Tasks:

-1.  **Store Credentials:** Securely store WooCommerce store URLs, Consumer Keys, and Consumer Secrets in the database, associated with a user or business.
+-   **Store Credentials:** Securely store WooCommerce store URLs, Consumer Keys, and Consumer Secrets in the database, associated with a user or business.
-2.  **API Communication:** Create services to communicate with the WooCommerce REST API using the stored credentials.
+-   **API Communication:** Create services to communicate with the WooCommerce REST API using the stored credentials.
 This application does **not** sync product details from WooCommerce.
 All synchronization is based on matching **SKUs** between this application and the WooCommerce stores.

-### Stock Management Logic
+-   **Stock Management Logic (Status-Based):**

-Stock synchronization is status-based, not quantity-based.
-This approach is highly efficient and reduces API load.

--   **Instant Stock Out Push:** When a product's inventory quantity in this ERP application reaches `0`, the backend must **immediately** push an `"outofstock"` status to all integrated WooCommerce stores for the corresponding SKU.
+    -   When inventory hits `0`, push `"outofstock"` status to all linked WooCommerce stores for that SKU.
--   **Instant Stock In Push:** When a product's inventory quantity changes from `0` to a positive number (e.g., through a new purchase order or a returned order), the backend must **immediately** push an `"instock"` status to all integrated WooCommerce stores for the corresponding SKU.
+    -   When inventory goes from `0` to positive, push `"instock"` status.
--   **Periodic Sanity Check (Twice Daily):** To ensure long-term consistency and correct any potential discrepancies, run a periodic job twice a day, at **9 AM and 9 PM (Dhaka Time, GMT+6)**.
-This job should:
+    -   **Periodic Sanity Check (Twice Daily):** At **9 AM and 9 PM (GMT+6)**, fetch `stock_status` from all WooCommerce stores and compare with the ERP. **Only push an update if there's a mismatch.**
-    1. Fetch the `stock_status` for all relevant product SKUs from each WooCommerce store.
-    2. Compare it with the stock status in this ERP application.
-    3.  **Only push an update if there is a mismatch.** This is far more efficient than blindly pushing updates for all products and avoids hitting API rate limits.
-This check applies to both "in-stock" and "out-of-stock" products to correct any errors.

-### Order Management Logic
+-   **Order Management Logic (One-Way Sync):**

-Order synchronization is a one-way process from WooCommerce to this application.

--   **New Order Sync:** The backend must listen for new orders from WooCommerce.
-The recommended way is to create a webhook endpoint in this application and subscribe to the **`woocommerce_new_order`** event in WooCommerce.
-When this webhook is triggered, the new order details should be fetched from WooCommerce and created in this application's database.
+    -   Listen for new orders from WooCommerce (via webhook).
+    -   Create new orders in the ERP.
--   **One-Way Status Updates:** Once an order is synced from WooCommerce to this application, **no further status updates should be pushed back to WooCommerce**.
-All subsequent order management (status changes, fulfillment, etc.) will be handled exclusively within this ERP application.
+    -   **No status updates are pushed back to WooCommerce.** All order management happens within this ERP.

 ## 6. Handling Existing API Routes